Through training we share knowledge and circulate innovation to ensure improved outcomes and experiences for children in the criminal justice system.

 - The importance of the background and needs of the child

-- Specific protections for looked after children and victims of trafficking
+- Specific protections for care experienced children and victims of exploitation

 - How to identify and address effective participation and fitness to plead issues